wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 Sure, you can go to Source of your page and copy paste a code that looks like that.
 Just replace the "chatcode" with your own 8 digit code.

+= Is it FREE ? =

+RumbleTalk FREE Trial chat is limited to 7 days and we certainly won't sell your email address to spammers either, or anything like that.
+We do have various premium packages.

+The FREE trial is limited to 4 simultaneous chatters.
+The RumbleTalk chat is AD FREE.
+The Premium version allows you to talk with more simultaneous chatters, have private chat, moderation rights, css editing, chat archiving and offline mode.

 <pre>
 Example: